 Diana Vreeland, Style Genius

-Before major editors like Anna WIntour, Grace Coddington, and Grace Mirabella, there was Diana Vreeland.
-I hope you enjoyed the intimate look of her life and reign in fashion.
+Before major editors like Anna Wintour, Grace Coddington, and Grace Mirabella, there was Diana Vreeland.
+I hope you enjoyed the intimate look at her life and reign in fashion.
 For even more, check out her website: DianaVreeland.com.
-Please let me know your thoughts on DV below in the comments.
+Please let me know your thoughts on DV in the comments below.

 Have a fabulous week!